 SOUTH PARK: PHONE DESTROYER Review

 The smartphone has existed in our daily lives for roughly a decade.
 Addicted is the word that comes to mind whenever we consider the extent to which humans now use this technological marvel.
 Communication has never been easier, and the world’s knowledge is just a pocket-grab away.
 But even with all this potential to create and discover, we’re still inspired to find a video game to kill some time.
+So, we might search through the App Store or Play store for the best gacha games available or for a game a little familiar to us.

 Released earlier this month, SOUTHPARK: PHONE DESTROYER is a card-based strategic mobile tower defense simulator for both iOS and Android phones.
 If you haven’t been living under a rock for the past two decades, odds are you probably have heard of or watched the adult cartoon series it’s based on.
 But for those who aren’t aware, the show follows the daily routines of the children and residents of South Park, Colorado, tackling a variety of current cultural and contemporary issues, portraying them through crude and satirical humor.